arpa2/steamworks/docs/pulleyback-api.md

 we suggest to use `/usr/share/steamworks/pulleyback/` as a default.

+## Passing data to the Pulley Backend

+Data passed to the backend follows the `der_t` type:

+    #include <stdint.h>
+    typedef uint8_t *der_t;

+There is no explicit length for the fields, because it only passes from Pulley to backend, and the Pulley retrieves data from LDAP where it is habitually verified to have proper DER encoding.
+In other words, the `der_t` represents a single DER type with its self-descriptive length.

 ## Initialisation and Cleanup

 Once the library is loaded, its dynamic symbols are resolved and can be